Hopetown1/react-template-ts/README.md

+## Improvements if more time was allowed:
+- Make Table mobile responsive
+- Allow user to choose which data columns are displayed

 ## Tipalti React Starter Template

 This is a simplified React starter template configured using [Vite](https://vitejs.dev/guide/), a build tool that aims to provide a faster and leaner development experience.